Chelsea Eberly

 Sarah Davies

-At the close of 2021, Sarah stepped back from representing authors and took up a consultancy role.
+At the close of 2021, Sarah retired from agenting.

-Rights People is a dedicated children’s rights-selling business – a team of experts in the field: Charlotte Bodman, Alexandra Devlin, Amy Threadgold, Harim Yim, Claudia Galluzzi, Jodie O’Toole, and Hannah Whitaker (who sells adult rights).
-Between them, Rights People have many years’ experience and a huge network of international contacts.
-They attend Bologna, Frankfurt and London Book Fairs, and undertake territory-specific selling trips around the world at other times of the year.
+Rights People is a dedicated rights-selling business – a team of experts in the field: Charlotte Bodman, Alexandra Devlin, Amy Threadgold, Harim Yim, Claudia Galluzzi, Hannah Whitaker, and Annie Blombach.
+Between them, Rights People have decades worth of experience and a huge network of international contacts.
+They attend Bologna, Frankfurt, and London Book Fairs, and undertake territory-specific selling trips around the world at other times of the year.

 Rights People is Greenhouse’s sister company and represents all the agency’s foreign rights.
 This gives Greenhouse an exceptionally cohesive presence around the world and a truly global reach.
-Here, they’re photographed in a brief lull at Frankfurt Book Fair!
 You can read more about them here.